bharath19175/test/full_stack_example/README.md

 * `Elasticsearch`
 * `Kibana`
 * `Filebeat` - Collecting logs from the apache2, nginx and mysql containers.
 Also responsible for indexing the host's system and docker logs.
-* `Packetbeat` - Monitoring communication between all containers with respect to http, flows, dns and mysql.
-* `Heartbeat` - Pinging all other containers over icmp.
-Additionally monitoring Elasticsearch, Kibana, Nginx and Apache over http.
-Monitors mysql over TCP.
-* `Metricbeat` - Monitors nginx, apache2 and mysql containers using status check interfaces.
-Additionally, used to monitor the host system with respect cpu, disk, memory and network.
-Monitors the hosts docker statistics with respect to disk, cpu, health checks, memory and network.
 * `Nginx` - Supporting container for Filebeat (access+error logs) and Metricbeat (server-status)
 * `Apache2` - Supporting container for Filebeat (access+error logs) and Metricbeat (server-status)
-* `Mysql` - Supporting container for Filebeat (slow+error logs), Metricbeat (status) and Packetbeat data.

 In addition to the above containers, a `configure_stack` container is deployed at startup.
 This is responsible for: